 FEMchess Third California All-Girls Scholastic Addresses Gender Gap

-Editor's Note: On August 24, FEMChess hosted its third California All-Girls Scholastic Championship, breaking its previous record of 62 participants with 89 players participating.
-FEMChess co-founder WCM Allyson Wong has written this piece to discuss her motivation to and ongoing work in closing the gender gap in chess.
+Editor's Note: On August 24, FEMchess hosted its third California All-Girls Scholastic Championship, breaking its previous record of 62 participants with 89 players participating.
+FEMChess co-founder WCM Allyson Wong has written this piece to discuss her motivation for and ongoing work in closing the gender gap in chess.

 Chess has long been a male-dominated sport, but recent trends show encouraging progress in female participation, particularly among younger age groups.